JHNUL/TiraLabra2023/docs/specifications.md

 ## Topic of the project

-This project uses Markov's Chain to predict the next note in a melody.
-The idea is to implement at least 1st and 2nd degree Markov's Chains.
+This project uses Markov Chain to predict the next note in a melody.

 ## Data structures and algorithms used

 - Trie data structure
-- Markov's Chain to predict the next note in a melody
+- Markov Chain to predict the next note in a melody

 ## Inputs

 The model is trained on a corpus of songs in musicxml format.
 I chose this format because I deemed it the least painful to parse.
 User selects:
 - musical key
-- markov chain degree
+- Markov Chain degree
+- generated note duration
+- generated melody target length

 ## Time/space complexities

 - Trie insertion O(k), where k = key length
 - Trie lookup O(k), where k = key length
-- Trie prefix search O(k), where k = key length
+- Generation O(n*m), where n is the generated melody length and m is the child array size of each node

 ## Sources